-The following section is written against the considerable uncertainty surrounding the Brexit process.
 The Brexit process has the potential to radically alter the organisation and work of Cornwall IFCA.
 The risks associated with the Brexit process are difficult to assess until more is known as, at the time or writing, there is very little clarity as to what the desired outcome is and the impact on the authority.
-In the meantime Cornwall IFCA will continue to work to the preagreed Success Criteria and will remain engaged with the Brexit process through local and national partnership meetings.
+In the meantime, Cornwall IFCA will continue to work to the pre-agreed Success Criteria and will remain engaged with the Brexit process through local and national partnership meetings.